dirkmueller/kiwi-1/doc/source/working_with_kiwi/shell_scripts.rst

 Common Functions
 ^^^^^^^^^^^^^^^^

-The :file:`.kconfig` file allows to make use of a common set of functions.
-Functions specific to SUSE Linux specific begin with the name suse.
-Functions applicable to all linux systems starts with the name base.
+The :file:`.kconfig` file provides a common set of functions.
+Functions specific to SUSE Linux specific begin with the name ``suse``, functions applicable to all Linux distributions starts with the name ``base``.

-The following list describes the functions available inside the :file:`config.sh` script.
+The following list describes the functions provided via :file:`.kconfig` in :file:`config.sh`:

 ``baseCleanMount``
-  Umount the system filesystems :file:`/proc`, :file:`/dev/pts`, and :file:`/sys`.
+  Unmount the filesystems :file:`/proc`, :file:`/dev/pts`, :file:`/sys` and

-``baseDisableCtrlAltDel``
-  Disable the Ctrl–Alt–Del key sequence setting in :file:`/etc/inittab`.
+  :file:`/proc/sys/fs/binfmt_misc`.

 ``baseGetPackagesForDeletion``
-  Return the name(s) of packages which will be deleted.
+  Return the name(s) of the packages marked for deletion in the image description.

 ``baseGetProfilesUsed``
   Return the name(s) of profiles used to build this image.